Mysore: Road

-Mysore is connected by National Highway NH-212 to the state border town of Gundlupet, where the road forks into the states of Kerala and Tamil Nadu.
+Mysore is connected by National Highway 212 (India) to the state border town of Gundlupet, where the road forks into the states of Kerala and Tamil Nadu.
 State Highway 17, which connects Mysore to Bangalore, was upgraded to a four-lane highway in 2006, reducing travel time between the two cities.
 A project was planned in 1994 to construct a new expressway to connect Bangalore and Mysore.
 After numerous legal hurdles, it remains unfinished As of 2012.
 State Highway 33 and National Highway 275 which connect Mysore to H D Kote and Mangalore respectively.
 The Karnataka State Road Transport Corporation (KSRTC) and other private agencies operate buses both within the city and between cities.
 A new division of KSRTC called Mysore City Transport Corporation (MCTC) has been proposed.
 Within the city, buses are cheap and popular means of transport, auto-rickshaws are also available and tongas (horse-drawn carriages) are popular with tourists.

 Mysore also has a 42.5 km long ring road that is being upgraded to six lanes by the MUDA.
 Mysore has implemented Intelligent Transport System (ITS) to manage its city buses and ferrying commuters.

+RTO code of Mysore West is KA09 and Mysore East is KA55.

 Trin Trin PBS

 A public bicycle-sharing system, Trin Trin, funded partially by the United Nations is popular mode of transport.
 It is a government project.
 It is the first public bike-sharing system throughout India.
-The key objective of Trin Trin is to encourage local commuters, as well as visitors, to use the bicycle in preference to motorized modes of travel and thereby help scale down the multifarious environmental and road-traffic hazards, enhance conveyance convenience, and make local daily commutes economical for the common citizen.
+The key objective of Trin Trin is to encourage local commuters, as well as visitors, to use the bicycle in preference to motorised modes of travel and thereby help scale down the multifarious environmental and road-traffic hazards, enhance conveyance convenience, and make local daily commutes economical for the common citizen.